8ayac/blog.8ay.ac/docs/articles/2023-03-31_LINE CTF 2023 [Web] Old Pal - Author's writeup [English]/index.md

 ## Unintended solutions

-Disappointingly, this challenge had some unintended solutions like belows:
+Disappointingly, this challenge had some unintended solutions like below:

 - `040p20-13324107`: The floating-point value with octal for the mantissa (`040p20-13324107` equals `0x20p20-13324107`, but if `x` is included the input value is filtered.)
 - `20230326-v49`: <https://perldoc.perl.org/perldata#Version-Strings>.